Our Vision, Purpose and Values

 Court paperwork (i.e. protective orders applications, eviction notices, and divorce papers) may be accessed at www.utcourts.gov.

 Under ordinary circumstances, each incarcerated person is allowed one thirty (30) minute visit on each visiting day.
 Family and friends are encouraged to visit.
-Please arrive early to sign-in and register.
-Unless a problem in Housing arises, the following schedule will be employed:
+If family and friends would like to schedule a visit they will need to log into correctpay.com and create an account.

 In the Jail’s Housing Sections, Evercom phones are available to be used by incarcerated persons.
 To use these phones, those incarcerated may call collect, purchase phone cards from commissary, or have their family and/or friends open an account with Evercom.
 To contact Evercom’s customer support office, please call 1-800-844-6591.